 - Assign AI to summarize longform original pieces (to create meta descriptions or intro summaries), or existing, third-party information (such as market research).

 There’s no need to ignore the AI revolution taking place.
 Just approach AI as it’s intended to be used — as a tool and an assistant, not a replacement for human writers, content strategists, and marketers.
-AI-generated content may be doomed to the dustbin, but AI-assisted content can help you more easily scale production of the types of unique pieces that will educate and resonate with your audience.
+AI-assisted content can help you more easily scale production of the types of unique pieces that will educate and resonate with your audience.

 6 tools to detect low quality AI generated content